 Wide, smooth cycleways adjacent to main roads but separated from cars and pedestrians.
 Perpetually-lit, airy, safe underpasses beneath roundabouts.
 Direct, convenient and attractive cycle routes designed not by car-centric town planners but by a transport engineer who cycled to work every day.
-Priority given to cyclists at intersections.
 Schools, workplaces, shops: all linked by protected cycleways.
 Recreational bike paths to nature areas.
 Colour-coded sign-posting.
-Plentiful cycle parking in the town centre and at the rail station.
-An urban cycle network lionised at global conferences and the subject of lectures, books and magazine articles.
+Plentiful cycle parking in the town centre, at workplaces and at the rail station.
+An urban cycle network lionised at global conferences and the subject of lectures, books and study tours.

 Fifty kilometres north of London and the first of England’s post-war New Towns, Stevenage was widely proclaimed in the 1970s as a shining example of how provision of high-quality, joined-up cycle infrastructure would encourage many to cycle, not just keen cyclists.While most cycle path advocates and cynics like to argue over the merits and demerits of the duff ‘red ways’ of Milton Keynes, very few pay any attention to Stevenage.
 This is odd because Stevenage’s cycleway network was built before the one at Milton Keynes, and was built as an intrinsic and key part of the New Town plan, not an afterthought, as at Milton Keynes.
 Throughout the 1970s Stevenage was held up as proof that the UK could build a Dutch-style cycle network.
 An article in New Scientist magazine in 1973 claimed that “Stevenage cycleways and cycle underpasses [are] premiere exhibits…[in a] traffic revolution.”